 The impact of the Brexit vote upon the ICO

-The large number of UK businesses which are likely to fall under the jurisdiction of the GDPR could find themselves in the position of being subject to guidance and/or being judged by a body which does not include their own national regulatory body.
+The large number of UK businesses which are likely to fall under the jurisdiction of the GDPR could therefore find themselves in the position of being subject to guidance and/or being judged by a body which does not include their own national regulator for data protection matters.

-The sense in a decision to not adopt the NIS Directive or a near clone of it into UK legislation would be questionable.
-It is hard to identify much of the directive that doesn’t make plain common sense.
-Clearly its provisions that address a pan-European approach to minimum capacity building and planning requirements, exchange of information, cooperation and common security requirements will need to be reconsidered, but the obvious benefits of commonality of approach to the global threat of cybersecurity will be a spur to find ways to voluntarily lock into the EU adopted NIS Directive regime.
+Clearly, NIS Directive/UK NIS Regulation provisions that address a pan-European approach to minimum capacity building and planning requirements, exchange of information, cooperation and common security requirements, will need to be reconsidered, but the obvious benefits of commonality of approach to the global threat of cybersecurity will be a spur to find ways to voluntarily align with the EU's NIS Directive regime.

 We intend to update our guidance in this area as the data protection and cybersecurity law implications become clearer.